 * Bodegas Castañeda, in C/Almireceros, across Gran Vía from the cathedral, is a fine old bar with local wines and sherries and good tapas.
 (C/ = Calle = street).

-* Other suggestions are Puerta del Carmen, an upmarket café-bar opposite the town hall, Taberna Gamboa outside the NH Hotel, Bar Reca in Plaza Trinidad, and Mesón la Alegría in C/Moras, all of which serve good tapas.
+Other suggestions are Puerta del Carmen, an upmarket café-bar opposite the town hall and Mesón la Alegría in C/Moras, which both serve good tapas.

 In the Albaicín